 Within the United Kingdom, there is a requirement for the provision of smoke control doors.
 This is to be found in Approved Document B to the Building Regulations (England and Wales) amendment 2000, Part E of the Scottish Technical Standards amendment 2001 and Technical Booklet E under the Building Regulations (Northern Ireland).

-The requirement for smoke control is indicated in these documents by the suffix S applied to the fire door classification.
+The requirement for fire door smoke compliance is indicated in these documents by the suffix S applied to the fire door classification.
 For example, a 30-minute fire resisting door is designated FD30 and when this is required as a smoke control door, it is designated FD30S.
 The smoke control required in the UK currently relates only to cold (ambient temperature) smoke.
 When tested in accordance with EN 1634-3:2004, the classification or designation will be defined as Sa (ambient smoke control).

 The smoke control criterion required in the United Kingdom is 3m3 of air loss per hour per linear metre of joint between door leaves and the doorframe or transom when measured at 25Pa pressure.
 The test procedure prescribes that during test, the gap between the bottom edge of the door leaf and the floor or threshold is sealed.
 The reason for this is to acknowledge that a uniform pressure is unlikely to be experienced over the complete face of a door in service and the sealing of the bottom of the door compensates for a reduction in pressure which is likely to be experienced.